Hot (Daddy Yankee song)

 "Hot" is a song by Puerto Rican rapper Daddy Yankee with Cuban-American rapper Pitbull.
-It was released on March 24, 2022 simultaneously with Daddy Yankee's eighth and final studio album, Legendaddy, among various other singles from the record.
+It was released on March 24, 2022, simultaneously with Daddy Yankee's eighth and final studio album, Legendaddy, among various other singles from the record.
 It was accompanied by a music video directed by Venezuelan director Daniel Durán.
 It was written by Daddy Yankee, Pitbull, Mexican producer David "Scott Summers" Macías, Puerto Rican producer Ovimael "OMB" Maldonado and American production duo Play-N-Skillz members Juan Salinas and Oscar Salinas.
 It was produced by Daddy Yankee, Play-N-Skillz and Scott Summers.
 Mexican disc jockey DJ Morphius and American production duo Muzik Junkies received production and songwriting credits for the use of the beat of their song "Trompeta y Guaracha" (2019).

-"Hot" has been described as an "EDM fusion" and received mostly negative reviews from music critis.
+"Hot" has been described as an "EDM fusion" and received mostly negative reviews from music critics.
 Commercially, it reached number 15 in Honduras, 23 on the US Hot Latin Songs chart, 32 on the US Rhythmic chart and 61 in Spain.